glitchgod0/beatles-rock-band-deluxe/README.md

 ## Features

 ### Quality of Life
+* No No strum limit executable modification (360 only)
 * Fast start executable modification (360 only)
+* Additional intro skip scripting to skip the intro movie
 * Manual calibration adjusts by 1ms instad of 5ms

 ## Install